Vivero/Kerbal-VR/README.md

 There is experimental support for VR interaction with RPM.
 See the [User Guide](https://github.com/Vivero/Kerbal-VR/wiki/User-Guide) for more details.
 Note that using RPM may hinder performance in VR (lower FPS).

+## VR Cockpits

+A set of VR-ready cockpits is provided by the [KVR Pods](https://github.com/Vivero/KVR-Pods) mod.

 ## Performance Tips

 For best performance, go to the Settings menu in Kerbal Space Program, and under the Graphics tab, set: